Sixth Generation Digital Recons

-A sixth generation of photo recons began operations with Kosmos 2031 in 1989.
+This new generation of photo recons began operations with Kosmos 2031 on 18 July 1989.
 The spacecraft drew immediate attention with its 50.5 degree inclination, a rarely used orbit often employed for testing new satellites.
 (The previous use was the inaugural flight of the fifth-generation photo recon nearly seven years earlier.)
-The sixth-generation spacecraft, believed to carry both film return capsules and digital transmission capabilities, have only flown five times: once each year during 1989-1993.
+On August 25, 1992, the system was approved for operation under the name of Don.
+So far six satellites of this type have been launched.
+Initially their service life was 58-60 days.
+The last two operated for 102 and 120 days respectively.
+The sixth-generation spacecraft had only flown once each year during 1989-1993.

 NEWSLETTER